 WebMD Tai Chi for medical conditions says: The ancient Chinese practices of tai chi and qigong (pronounced CHEE-gong) combine slow, deliberate movements, meditation, and breathing exercises.
 It began as a martial art.
 As it developed, it took on the purpose of enhancing physical and mental health.
 Practiced in a variety of styles, tai chi involves slow, gentle movements, deep breathing, and meditation.
 The meditation is sometimes called “moving meditation.”

 For in-person classes, what should I wear to class?

 Wear comfortable clothes and bring (or wear) socks to keep your toes warm.
+Layers may be helpful to your comfort.
 You might like to bring your own water bottle and a journal if you like to take notes.

 For in-person classes, What will they sit on in class?

 Our meditation hall has a hardwood floor and provides both chairs as well as mats and cushions.
 You are also welcome to bring your own mat and cushion or bench to sit on the floor.
 We are asked to leave our street footwear outside the main hall in the lobby.